 I've written and worked on 16 books, including two award-winning official publications for Tottenham Hotspur Football Club, and the official history of the National Union of Teachers.
 My written work has appeared regularly in the national press and specialist websites and I'm a regular guest on a number of football podcasts.

-I'm co-chair of the Supporters' Trust at Tottenham Hotspur FC, a formally-constituted voluntary organisation representing fans at club and national level.
-The role involves dealing with senior figures in the game and a significant amount of casework.
+I was co-chair of the Supporters' Trust at Tottenham Hotspur FC, a formally-constituted voluntary organisation representing fans at club and national level, foe eight years.
+The role involved dealing with senior figures in the game and a significant amount of casework.

 "Martin wrote the early morning stock exchange roundup for AOL Money before 8am every weekday.
 He also wrote in-depth articles on sports finance, media and advertising, tax, government policy and financial exclusions issues.
 He was one of our most respected writers, drawing significant reader engagement."